Protect Our Care's Lower Costs, Better Care 2023 Bus Tour

 The Inflation Reduction Act By the Numbers

-- 13 million Americans will save on their health insurance premiums starting in 2023, saving an average of $2,400 per family.
+- 13 million Americans are saving on their health insurance premiums keeping over 2 million Americans insured and saving an average of $2,400 per family.

-- 49 million Medicare beneficiaries will no longer face Big Pharma’s outrageous price hikes that outpace inflation beginning in 2023.
+- 52 million Medicare beneficiaries will no longer face Big Pharma’s outrageous price hikes that outpace inflation.

-- $35 insulin copays for Medicare beneficiaries beginning in 2023.
+- $35 insulin copays per prescription for Medicare beneficiaries

 - 80 of the most expensive prescription drugs will have lower prices because of Medicare negotiations by 2030.